I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 Connect it to an Arduino board.

-Install the required library (which you can find below) and execute the code screen.
+Install the required library (which you can find below) and execute the code to output a distance in millimetres to the serial monitor or, if you have one, to the LCD screen.

 This module provides excellent distance precision, so keep that in mind while planning your project.

 It is very inexpensive, costing only a few bucks.